 Not sure how much a dog really costs?
-In this article, you'll learn about the long-term costs behind dog ownership.
+Here you learn about the long-term costs behind dog ownership.
 You'll get a comprehensive overview of one-time, regular, and irregular expenses.

 The acquisition naturally represents the biggest cost.
 Acquisition costs consist of the purchase price for a puppy from a breeder or the adoption fee for a dog from a shelter, plus the costs for the initial equipment.